idec-teams/2025_Evolution_Suisse_2025/docs/documentation/protocols.md

 1. Desired plasmid digestion with a restriction enzyme of choice
 2. Gel purification and extraction of the correct PCR products (1-2% Agarose gel, PCR Clean-up kit obtained from Zymo research)
-4. 50–100 ng of purified vector DNA with a 2:1 molar ratio of each insert to backbone ligated with T4 DNA Ligase (New England Biolabs)
+3. 50–100 ng of purified vector DNA with a 2:1 molar ratio of each insert to backbone ligated with T4 DNA Ligase (New England Biolabs)
-6. amples in a thermocycler at 50°C for 60 minutes
+6. Samples incubation in a thermocycler (30ºC - 16ºC cycle to improve ligation eficiency)
-7. Store samples on ice or at –20°C for subsequent transformation